krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 now.
 The API docs go into more detail about the mechanics of this canonical
 representation, and what’s needed to ensure a "clean" mapping from a signal to a system of presences—or more precisely, a system of presence assertions.

+#### A note on path dependence

+By representing a presence at the granularity of a element in a boundary, we explicitly recognize the path dependent nature of the domain signals.
+Even if they represent the same underlying quantity we recognize that the behavior of the system emerges from individual signals at the element-boundary granularity and that we are interested in studying _how_ the system level behavior emerges from the interactions between these signals.

+To summarize, this is what we refer to as a "system of presences" - a time indexed collection of presence assertions derived from a an underlying set of path dependent element-boundary signals.

 ## 4. Co-Presence and The Presence Invariant